OCA/maintainer-quality-tools/git/README.md

 Then, making `git init` inside a git repository, these files will be copied, and you will have these checks available for it.

-**IMPORTANT** Don't forget to update pep8 and pylint modules to have the same checks as Travis.
-Don't use distribution packages, are they are outdated.
+**IMPORTANT** Don't forget to install/update flake8, pep8 and pylint modules to have the same checks as Travis.
+Don't use distribution packages, as they are outdated.
 Use pip ones:
 ```
+sudo pip install flake8 --upgrade
 sudo pip install pep8 --upgrade
 sudo pip install pylint --upgrade
 ```